 Few were surprised when Capita PLC won a sought-after contract from the UK Ministry of Defence to provide firefighting services on international military bases.
 The contract is worth £500m over 10 years and made the group responsible for 69 defence fire stations worldwide.
 Capita had grown consistently as a large contract services provider in the previous years.

 In parallel with this, however, its newly appointed chief executive Jonathan Lewis had started restructuring programmes to address persistent system issues in the business (which were seen as nuisance factors rather than materially significant).
 Capita enjoyed a market share of 29% in 2016 making it the largest business process outsourcing and professional services company in the UK.
 It was also, on paper at least, the best-diversified BPO with operations in Asia and Africa as well as Europe and its profits deriving equally from the public and private sectors.

 Party politics aside, a clear lesson for businesses interested in winning contracts – both public and private alike – emerges from the Capita military outsourcing scenario.
 Well managed businesses that mitigate risk and that prioritise structural stability are recipes for longer-term sustainable success.
 Elevated risk and/or uneven performance levels put companies in danger, particularly where they have to navigate formal, competitive procurement processes.
 Capita’s share price fell dramatically both in the short and medium term following the revelation that the contract was in danger putting the company – which employees over 70,000 – in troubled waters.
-While Capita did originally win the contract through what has subsequently been described as “overly ambitious promises”, had the company set out a more sustainable path with less risk and greater planning for firefighting services in the UK military, the outcome may well have been different.

 Considerations for businesses examining outsourcing contracts